stefanofa/awesome/README.md

 *   [crytic/awesome-ethereum-security](https://github.com/crytic/awesome-ethereum-security) - A curated list of awesome Ethereum security references

-## Go

-*   [containers/podman](https://github.com/containers/podman) - Podman: A tool for managing OCI containers and pods.

-*   [trustwallet/assets](https://github.com/trustwallet/assets) - A comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.

-*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
-Build infrastructure intuitively on any cloud using familiar languages 🚀

-*   [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file

-*   [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀

 ## Rust

 *   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.